Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Service quotas - increases can be requested through the AWS Management Console, AWS command line interface (CLI), or AWS SDKs (see Accessing Service Quotas)

-• This Guidance runs SageMaker Training Jobs which uses a Docker container to run the training.
-This deployment guide walks through building a custom container image for SageMaker.
+• This Guidance runs either SageMaker Training Jobs or Batch Jobs which uses a Docker container to run the training.
+This deployment guide walks through building a custom container image that will work with SageMaker or Batch.
+You will be able to select between the two processing types based on the job configuration.

-• Depending on what instances you will be using to train on (configured during job submission, ml.g5.4xlarge is the default), you may need to adjust the SageMaker Training Jobs quota.
-This will be under the SageMaker service in Service Quotas named “training job usage”.
+• Depending on what instances you will be using to process and train on (configured during job submission, ml.g5.4xlarge is the default), you may need to adjust the SageMaker Training Jobs or EC2 quota.
+This will be under the SageMaker service in Service Quotas named “training job usage” or EC2 service quota named “All G and VT Spot Instance Requests”.

 Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-As of May 2025, the cost for running this Guidance with the default settings in the default AWS Region (US East 1(N. Virginia)) is approximately $278.33 per month for processing 100 requests.
+As of May 2025, the cost for running this Guidance with the default settings in the default AWS Region (US East 1(N. Virginia)) is approximately $73.33 per month for processing 100 requests (~$0.73 per splat generation).

 We recommend creating a Budget through AWS Cost Explorer to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.